bazel-contrib/rules_oci/docs/tarball.md

 docker run --rm "my-repository:latest"
 ```

-By default, the generated script will attempt to use Docker to load the image.
-If you need to use a runtime other than docker, you can replace the entire script template:
+By default, the generated script will attempt to use Docker or Podman to load the image.
+If you need to use a runtime other than Docker or Podman, you can replace the entire script template:

 ```
 oci_tarball(